Football: Salah row escalates with Egyptian FA - Journal du Cameroun

 Now the conflict has flared up again after the striker and his lawyer accused the FA of failing to respond to a list of requests dealing with the player’s treatment.

-The list of demands has not been made public but Salah’s lawyer Ramy Abbas Issa said they involved the player’s “well-being whilst with the national team, and assurances that the image rights violations wouldn’t happen again”.
+Salah’s lawyer Ramy Abbas Issa said the demands involved the player’s “well-being whilst with the national team, and assurances that the image rights violations wouldn’t happen again”.

 In an angry rebuttal the football federation said Monday that it would not accept the requests, blasting some as “illogical” and insisting it would not “favour one player over another”.